benhowell/benhowell.github.com/_drafts/java-scripting-plugin-framework.md

 <div class="intro">
   <div class="intro-txt">
   <p>
     Plugins are a great way to allow extensions and customisation to be added to your application over time.
-There are many software use cases that can benefit from a plugin architecture, such as stream processing engines (e.g. new data sources, filters, processing algorithms) and software that involves content creation and editing such as text editors (e.g. font effects, layout management) and photo editors (e.g. lens effects, colourisation methods) to name but a few.
+There are many software use cases that can benefit from a plugin architecture, such as stream processing engines (e.g. new data sources, filters, processing algorithms) and software that involves content creation and editing such as text editors (e.g. font effects, layout management) and photo editors (e.g. lens effects, colourisation methods, file formats) to name but a few.
   </p>
   <p>
     In this article, we will take a comprehensive walk through of creating our own, complete plugin framework in Java and then jump to the scripting side and implement some plugins to perform asynchronous tasks.
 For this article, I will be writing the plugins in python, however, the architecture will cater for any implemented language engine[^2].